 Linux Swap file in RAM

-Many of us have Linux machines, as our primary workstations.
-Mine comes with the Linux Mint flavor, and this post reflects that installation.
+Many of us use Linux machines as our primary workstations.
+I personally use Linux Mint, and this post reflects my current installation.

-The installation I chose was what came out of the box.
-I am running Linux Mint Cinnamon 21 currently.
-I have removed some of the pre-installed packages, such as LibreOffice (I use the .AppImage file instead), but in all I have not changed anything else.
+I opted for the default installation that came out of the box.
+I’m currently running Linux Mint Cinnamon 21.
+While I have removed some pre-installed packages, such as LibreOffice (since I use the .AppImage file instead), I haven’t made any other significant changes.

-After the installation, as expected I had a swap disk.
-This is the disk where data can be swapped from memory (to the disk) when more memory is required than is available.
+After the installation, as expected, I had a swap disk.
+This is a disk that is used when there is a need to swap data from memory to disk when the available memory is insufficient.

 Swap Disk

-This Linux module allows us to create a swap disk in memory and the data stored in it is already compressed.
-Depending on the algorithm used, one can achieve from 1:2 to 1:3, possibly higher compression rates.
-Since the swap disk is in memory, it is very fast and the compression operation is really negligible, if one considers it a performance hit.
+zRAM is a Linux module that allows you to create a swap disk in memory, and the data stored in it is already compressed.
+Depending on the compression algorithm used, you can achieve compression ratios ranging from 1:2 to 1:3, or even higher.
+Since the swap disk is in memory, it’s incredibly fast, and the compression operation has minimal impact on performance.

-zRAM is particularly helpful when your machine does not have a lot of memory.
-The constant swapping of data on a disk based swap device, certainly slows operations down.
-However, with zRAM one can achieve the same result but much faster (since the data will be compresed).
+zRAM is particularly beneficial when your machine has limited memory.
+Constantly swapping data on a disk-based swap device can significantly slow down operations.
+However, with zRAM, you can achieve the same result but much faster, given that the data is compressed.

-There are many data compression algorithms such as lz4, zlib, zstd etc. I chose zstd for my implementation.
+There are various data compression algorithms available, such as lz4, zlib, zstd, and more.
+For my implementation, I chose zstd.

 Current Swap Disk

-First, we need to figure out what our current swap disk is.
+First, we need to identify our current swap disk:

 cat /proc/swaps